|Nutrition Facts (per serving)|

 |Amount per serving|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Romesco sauce or "salsa romesco" originates from Tarragona, in Northeastern Spain.
 It is said that the fishermen of the area made it in a mortar and pestle to eat with the local catch of the day.
 While it is great with seafood, it is a very tasty sauce to accompany meat and vegetables as well and is a popular sauce in Spain (though extremely popular in the Catalonia region).
 Roasted red peppers combine with ground almonds, olive oil, and vinegar to make a smooth, rich and nutty sauce that tastes great even simply spread on a slice of rustic bread.

-- 1 head of garlic
+- 1 head garlic

-- 12 blanched almonds or almond slivers
+- 12 blanched almonds (or 2 tablespoons almond slivers)

-- extra virgin olive oil
+- 2/3 cup extra virgin olive oil, divided

 - 1 slice stale bread

 - 2 ripe medium-sized tomatoes (or 1 large tomato)